TriplyDB/Documentation/docs/ratt-transform/index.md

 ```

-Notice that the conditional function inside the `mw.when` function takes the current RATT context as its single argument and returns a Boolean.
+Notice that the conditional function inside the `when` function takes the current RATT context as its single argument and returns a Boolean.

 ### Missing values